 I used this method to get from Alice Springs to Darwin – a 1500km, 3-day journey that ended up costing me only $60!

-Check out my post Relocation Deals: The Cheap Way to Road Trip for more info about this great way to save moeny when travelling Australia.
+Check out my post about relocation deals for more info about this great way to save money when travelling Australia.

-And in the cities, where ridesharing and relocating isn’t so easy, the best way to save moeny on your travel costs is to get a transport card.
+And in the cities, where ridesharing and relocating isn’t so easy, the best way to save money on your travel costs is to get a transport card.

 There’s no denying Australia can be an expensive country, so making it more affordable through working or volunteering can be a great way to extend your time here.

 Getting involved like this will also help you to immerse yourself in the local culture better, make friends and learn new skills too.

 Working Holiday Visas are available for many people under 31 from an array of countries around the globe.

 Most are available for just 1 year, but can be extended to 2 years if you fulfil certain specifications.

 WWoofing, which stands for Willing Workers on Organic Farms, is a large organisation across Australia, which matches hosts with potential volunteers.

 Just go to their website, pay an annual fee of $65 and get a whole heap of resources including a book with a list of every registered farm host in the country.